 Any person who:

 - is sick or showing any symptoms relating to COVID-19 or

-- has tested positive for COVID-19 using a Lateral Flow Device (LFD), PCR or lab test will not be permitted to enter either hospital unless jointly agreed between the Cabinet Office, 111 Team and clinical team.
+- has tested positive for COVID-19 using a Lateral Flow Device (LFD), PCR or lab test will not be permitted to enter either hospital unless agreed by the clinical team.
 An exception will apply for anyone needing emergency treatment.